-A Rainbow of Colors for your Sapphire Engagement Ring
+A Rainbow of Colors for Your Sapphire Engagement Ring

 If you are looking for the finest gemstone to come out of the earth, a natural, untreated sapphire is a rare beauty to behold.
-Each gem is completely unique with its own personality expressed in hue, saturation, shape, cut and inclusion characteristics.
+Each gem is unique, with its own personality expressed in hue, saturation, shape, cut and inclusion characteristics.
 With our strict standards for cut, clarity, quality, and our personalized color approval system, you are bound to find your perfect, unique and rare sapphire at Krikawa.
 Your gemologist at Krikawa has an immense network of fine, reputable quality sapphire dealers and is adept at locating rare, untreated gems.
 Your sapphire is out there, and if we don't have it, we will find it.
 Email us

 for a personalized gemstone quote, or start perusing our searchable database

 Sapphire and Ruby Color

 Sapphire is a variety of corundum, like ruby.
 Although sapphire has always been associated with the color blue, sapphire is actually available in a full spectrum of colors, including pink, orange, yellow, green, purple, violet, gray, black, and brown, as well as colorless.
 In addition to the hue, most sapphire colors can be found in a variety of intensities, also known as saturation.
 Rubies are classified by their telltale saturated blood red color, but can also include those stones with a slight pink hue.
 Any corundum that does not qualify as ruby is considered sapphire.